immahad/Quick-Pay/Readme.md

 # Quick-Pay

-Welcome to Quick-Pay, a simple HTML payment form designed to collect user details and card information for processing online payments.
+Welcome to Quick-Pay, a simple HTML and CSS payment form designed to collect user details and card information for processing online payments.

 ## Table of Contents